kjendrzyca/roam-outer-space-theme/README.md

 # roam-outer-space-theme
-Theme I use for all my note taking apps ported to Roam
+Theme I use for all my note taking apps ported to Roam.